-The /etc/shadow file is used to store the information about user accounts that is critical to the security of those accounts, such as the hashed password and other security information.
+The /etc/shadowfile is used to store the information about user accounts that is critical to the security of those accounts, such as the hashed password and other security information.

-If attackers can gain read access to the /etc/shadow file, they can easily run a password cracking program against the hashed password to break it.
-Other security information that is stored in the /etc/shadow file (such as expiration) could also be useful to subvert the user accounts.
+If attackers can gain read access to the /etc/shadowfile, they can easily run a password cracking program against the hashed password to break it.
+Other security information that is stored in the /etc/shadowfile (such as expiration) could also be useful to subvert the user accounts.

-Run the following command and verify Uid and Gid are 0/root, and Access is 000:
+Run the following command and verify Uid is 0/root, Gid is <gid>/shadow, and Access is 640 or more restrictive:

 '''

 stat /etc/shadow

-Access: (0000/-----) Uid: ( 0/ root) Gid: ( 0/ root)
+Access: (0640/-rw-r----) Uid: ( 0/ root) Gid: ( 42/ shadow)

 '''

-Run the following commands to set permissions on /etc/shadow:
+Run the one following commands to set permissions on /etc/shadow:

 '''

-chown root:root /etc/shadow
+chown root:shadow /etc/shadow

-chmod 000 /etc/shadow
+chmod o-rwx,g-wx /etc/shadow

 '''